How Fiber Lasers Support the Breakthrough of e-mobility

 Ablation is typically used as either a pre or post manufacturing process to either prepare a material or tidy up a material after processing.
 Examples include:

-- Battery cells – laser cleaning of battery cells
+- Battery cells – laser cleaning of battery cells, by removing dirt and contaminants

 - General use – ablation and cleaning can be used to clean-up material surfaces at any stage in the manufacturing process